 2) An onsite backup

-3) An offsite or “cloud” backup such as Carbonite
+3) An offsite or “cloud” backup such as QWorks backup

 Ransomware is one of the most destructive pieces of malware in existence.
 This malware encrypts your files which then requires a “key” to unencrypt each encrypted file.
-This “key” can be purchased from the Ransomware installer and varies in cost typically from $300.00 to $5000.00.
-And there is no guarantee the “key” will work.
+This “key” can be purchased from the Ransomware thieves and varies in cost typically from $300.00 to $600,000.00.
+And there is no guarantee you will get the “key” or that the the “key” will work.
 Ransomware typically encrypts Word, Excel, and Quickbooks files, along with many others, and usually encrypts your onsite backup files as well but will not encrypt your offsite or “cloud” files.
 So, your onsite backup is for “normal” issues such as accidental file deletions, modifications, or corruption.
-An offsite backups primary purpose is protection from Ransomware or if you need to download a file when you are not in your office.
+One of the primary purposes of an off-site backup is protection from Ransomware.

 So what should you do to help prevent an attack?